 Once you’re done grooming, you’ll start your daily routine.
 If today isn’t a grooming day, then this becomes step one.
 You’re going to take a shower.
 It’s easy enough, but we know how guys are in the shower.
 You’re going to correct some bad habits.
 First, a shower should be warm.
 Cold showers have their place, but they’re not optimal for cleaning bacteria.
 That’s especially important if you just shaved and happened to nick yourself.
 The shower also shouldn’t be blisteringly hot.
 Warm is ideal.

-Hopefully you learned something valuable today.
+Hopefully, you learned something valuable today.
 If you have any other questions or concerns, you can find most answers at MANSCAPED.COM.
 From information about teen manscaping to tips and tricks you may have never thought of, we've got a full library of information for your whole body.